 - i.
 Mr Sitoh Yih Pin Chairman

 - ii.
+Mr Ong Kay Eng Member

+- iii.
 Ms Luo Dan Member

-- iii.
+- iv.
 Dr Lim Su Lin Member

-- iv.
-Mr William Peter Adamopoulos Member
+- v.
+Mr William Peter Adamopoulos Member - vi.
+Mr Leung Yu Hin Eugene Member

 The NC is guided by its written Terms of Reference which specifically sets out its authority and responsibilities.
 The principal roles of the NC are to review and make recommendations to the Board on relevant matters relating to: